 \begin{remark}[The Moduli-Theoretic Definition] Consider the unpointed case.
 One can then define hyperelliptic stable curves from the perspective of moduli spaces.
 Let $\mathcal{H}_{g} \subset \mathcal{M}_{g}$ be the locus of smooth hyperelliptic curves inside the moduli space of smooth curves of genus $g$.
 The space of hyperelliptic stable curves is defined as the closure of this locus in the Deligne-Mumford compactification, denoted $\overline{\mathcal{H}}_{g} \subset \overline{\mathcal{M}}_{g}$.

-A non-trivial theorem establishes that this moduli-theoretic definition coincides with the geometric one presented in Definition~\ref{def:hyperelliptic}, which is based on the existence of an involution (for $k = \mathbb{C}$, see \cite{ACGII}; for general fields, including $\Char k = 2$, see \cite{maugeais2003relevement} and \cite[Appendix A.2]{yamaki2004cornalba}).
+A non-trivial theorem establishes that this moduli-theoretic definition coincides with the geometric one presented in Definition~\ref{def:hyperelliptic}, which is based on the existence of an involution (see \cite[Theorem 5.5]{hyperelliptic}; see also \cite{ACGII} for $k = \mathbb{C}$, and \cite{maugeais2003relevement}, \cite[Appendix A.2]{yamaki2004cornalba} for general fields, including $\Char k = 2$).
 In other words, a stable curve admits a hyperelliptic involution if and only if it is a limit of smooth hyperelliptic curves. \end{remark}

 As in the smooth case, the hyperelliptic involution is unique if it exists (cf. \cite[Chapter X, Lemma 3.5]{ACGII}).
 We provide a proof of this uniqueness, as the underlying decomposition method is essential for our subsequent classification of genus $3$ curves and their hyperellipticity.
 To do so, we first need to introduce some combinatorial terminology, inspired by \cite{ran2014canonical}.